San Diego to Los Angeles

 Windsong Guest Yurt, Point Reyes Station

-Snuggled into the rolling hills just minutes from the Point Reyes National Seashore, experience the romance of the this secluded yurt.
+Snuggled into the rolling hills just minutes from the Point Reyes National Seashore, experience the romance of this secluded yurt.
 Located on a quiet country road and complete with a California King bed, private hot tub, and garden, an evening here is a perfect way to end (or begin) a journey.

 Originally published at Craghoppers.